IloBe/NLP_Disaster_Messages_Relief_master/README.md

 3. Flask Web App<br>
 This web application classifies a newly added disaster text message into the categories to reach an appropriate relief agency for help.<br>
-[Flask](https://palletsprojects.com/p/flask/) is a popular Python web application framework for easy up to more complex tasks.
+[Flask](https://palletsprojects.com/p/flask/) is a popular Python microframework to build web applications for easy up to more complex tasks.
 Information how to use it can be found on this [Quickstart](https://flask.palletsprojects.com/en/1.1.x/quickstart/#static-files) page or on Miguel Grinbergs [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).<br>
-For this project Flask is used together with [Bootstrap 3](https://www.w3schools.com/bootstrap/default.asp).
+For this project, Flask is used together with [Bootstrap 3](https://www.w3schools.com/bootstrap/default.asp).

-   - On your local computer to start the web application, in your command line tool change to the <i>app</i> directory and run the following command:
+   - On your local computer to start the web application, in your command line tool change to the <i>app</i> directory of the project and run the following command:
      ```
      python run.py
      ```